Airbus-backed Islamic leasing fund signs maiden deal

-An Airbus-backed (AIR.PA), sharia-compliant aircraft leasing fund has signed its maiden deal to buy five A330-200 planes with an option for four more, a boost for the European planemaker in the fast-growing commercial airline market in the Gulf region.
+Jan 21 An Airbus-backed, sharia-compliant aircraft leasing fund has signed its maiden deal to buy five A330-200 planes with an option for four more, a boost for the European planemaker in the fast-growing commercial airline market in the Gulf region.

-Based on list prices, the deal for the nine planes is worth approximately $2 billion (1 billion pounds), according to Dubai-based International Airfinance Corporation (IAFC), which manages the fund.
+Based on list prices, the deal for the nine planes is worth approximately $2 billion, according to Dubai-based International Airfinance Corporation (IAFC), which manages the fund.

 Five of the wide-body airplanes have been placed on long-term operating leases with Middle East flag carriers, with plans to exercise the options in the coming months, said Idriss Ghodbane, managing partner and board member at IAFC.